 - During the Open Enrollment period, you can sign up for original Medicare (parts A and B), Medicare Part D (prescription drug coverage), or a Medicare Advantage Plan (part C).

-- It sounds like your parents may have been enrolled in a Medicare Advantage Plan in lieu of traditional Medicare.
-These types of plans are offered by private insurance companies through an HMO or PPO.
+- Seniors may be enrolled in a Medicare Advantage Plan in lieu of traditional Medicare, these types of plans are offered by private insurance companies through an HMO or PPO.

 - There are also Medicare specialists available to help you through this process.
 You can search Medicare.gov to find one near you.
 It’s important to call for an appointment early, however.
 Don’t wait until the deadline is looming to try to book time.